asttranar/NBA-MPDATA-technical_test/README.md

 ## Dev summary

 - data cleaning : Correct percentages
-- feature engineering : add per minutes features and ratio AST to TOV and (AST+PTS) to TOV
+- feature engineering : add per minutes features and some addition/ratio like AST to TOV and (AST+PTS) to TOV (cf notebook)
 - classification problem with optimisation (during training/valiation) with respect to positive recall.
 - API developed with Fast API